 Pay and Benefits

 Working at Grizzly RV Park and Cabins our pay is $10/hr.
-We are furnished an RV site in a small private campground a couple blocks from the main park.
-For our site we are charged $10/day.
+We are furnished with an RV site in a small private campground a couple of blocks from the main park.
+For our site, we are charged $10/day.
 Not a bad price for an area that charges close to $100 per day for some RV sites.
-Our site is full hook-ups with 50 amp service.
+Our site has full hookups with 50 amp service.

 Thank you for taking the time to read about our experience at Grizzly RV Park and Cabins.
 If you have any questions about our experience or Workamping in general please feel free to leave a comment below.

 There are jobs all over the country looking for full-time RVers like us to come work for them for a few weeks, a season, or longer.
 Regardless of how much you’ve saved to start the RVing adventure you may likely need or want to supplement your income while on the road.
 You can easily do this with just a little creativity, a lot of flexibility, and an adventurous spirit with regard to jobs for RVers and Workamping!
 Workamping can be a great way to travel and see the country while earning a living along the way.
 We highly recommend giving it a try.